 While not everyone following a whole food plant-based diet completely eliminates all processed foods from their diet, there are certainly people promoting complete elimination of anything processed as being optimal for health.

 A focus on whole plant foods is found to be a health promoting dietary approach, and many people could benefit from including more of these foods into their eating pattern 3.
-However, a diet with such strict rules poses may red flag in terms of sustainability and could potentially pose problems such as leading to disordered eating behaviours/ unhealthy relationships with food.
+However, a diet with such strict rules poses may red flag in terms of sustainability and could potentially pose problems such as leading to disordered eating behaviors/ unhealthy relationships with food.